san-sei/documents/content/en/docs/scrty/standards-bestpractices.md

 <hr class="hr-line">

 The GDPR aims to protect the personal data of all people in the European Union.
-Due to IDmelon presence in European market, we outlined the standards set by the GDPR to provide a checklist to start implementing the requirements to remain compliant.
+Due to {{< params "IDmelon" >}} presence in European market, we outlined the standards set by the GDPR to provide a checklist to start implementing the requirements to remain compliant.

 ## Information Security Maturity Model